 Your local team broadcasts on a regional sports network (RSN).
 The three live TV services with the best RSN coverage on Fire TV are:

-YouTube TV ($82.99/month): Carries most RSNs, unlimited cloud DVR, streams on up to 3 devices.
-The YouTube TV Fire TV app is well-optimized.
+YouTube TV ($82.99/month): Carries most RSNs, unlimited cloud DVR, and streams on up to 3 devices.
+According to YouTube TV’s channel availability page, the service covers regional sports networks in over 20 markets nationwide.
+The YouTube TV Fire TV app is well-optimized for streaming.
 Read my full guide on MLB on YouTube TV for what’s included by market.

-Fubo ($84.99/month): 130+ channels including MLB Network and regional sports networks.
-Cloud DVR with 1,000 hours.
-Up to 10 simultaneous streams.
+Fubo ($84.99/month): 130+ channels including MLB Network and regional sports networks, plus Fox and FS1 for national and playoff coverage.
+Cloud DVR with 1,000 hours and up to 10 simultaneous streams.
 See my breakdown of MLB on Sling TV if you want a lower-cost alternative without RSN coverage.

 #National Games by Broadcaster (2026)